MicroStrategy Acquires 12,000 More BTC With Convertible Senior Notes Proceeds

 The software firm, founded by staunch bitcoin advocate Michael Saylor, now holds 205,000 BTC worth around $14.7 billion

-MicroStrategy (MSTR) has purchased 12,000 more bitcoin (BTC) mostly funded by the $782 million raised from its recent convertible deft offering.
+MicroStrategy (MSTR) has purchased 12,000 more bitcoin (BTC), mostly funded by the $782 million raised from its recent convertible deft offering.

 The software firm, founded by staunch bitcoin advocate Michael Saylor, now holds 205,000 BTC worth around $14.7 billion.
 MicroStrategy acquired its latest batch of BTC for ~$68,477 per coin, Saylor said in a post on X on Monday.
 In total, the company acquired the bitcoin for $821.7 million, using the proceeds from the debt raise and excess cash.